This post is also available in: Español (Spanish)

 Stemmadenia litoralis (Milkyway) is a very beautiful tropical tree species.
 It normally grows up to 10 feet in height and exhibits a canopy in layers.
 The bark which is grayish tan displays vertical fissures as the tree matures.
 Leaves are dark green oval leaves and measure up to 6 inches in length.

-The plant’s name derives from its white milky sap.
+The plant’s common name derives from its white milky sap (Mikyway Tree).
 It bears flowers that have a trumpet shape corolla of 5 petals with a single style and stigma, all year.
 In full bloom, the fragrance permeates the garden with a musky vanilla perfume.
 The white flowers presents a striking contrast against the green glossy leaves.
 Additionally, the ground below is carpeted with fallen blossoms.

 Furthermore, the small fruit pods are golden in color and about 4 inches long.
 Moreover, they and borne in pairs with a hook-like appearance.
-Milkyway generally propagates from seed or cuttings.
+Stemmadenia litoralis (Milkyway)generally propagates from seed or cuttings.

 Other names: Stemmadenia bignoniaeflora, Guijarro, Laurel, Stemmadenia robinsonii, Lechoso